jsribar/MathematicalExpressionEvaluator/README.md

 var result = mathExpression.Evaluate(4);
 // ...
 ```
-__Note__: Preceding sign must be followed immediately by constant, variable or function name (no whitespaces are allowed), otherwise <code>ParserException</code> is thrown.
+__Note__: Preceding sign must be followed immediately by constant, variable or function name (no whitespaces are allowed), otherwise `ParserException` is thrown.

 ### Adding custom function and constant
-Custom function can be added in runtime by <code>AddFunction</code> or <code>AddFunction2</code> methods, for functions with single or two arguments, respectively.
-Custom constants can be added by <code>AddConstant</code> method.
+Custom function can be added in runtime by `AddFunction` or `AddFunction2` methods, for functions with single or two arguments, respectively.
+Custom constants can be added by `AddConstant` method.

 ```csharp
 // User defined function: